ZakariaLarhchim/LarhchimTP1/README.md

 <p>
 Natural language processing (NLP) is a field that focuses on making natural human language usable by computer programs.
 NLTK, or Natural Language Toolkit, is a Python package that you can use for NLP.

 A lot of the data that you could be analyzing is unstructured data and contains human-readable text.
-Before you can analyze that data programmatically, you first need to preprocess it.
-     it's composed of :
+Before you can analyze that data programmatically, it's composed of :
 Find text to analyze
 Preprocess your text for analysis
-Analyze your text
+Analyze your tex
 Create visualizations based on your analysis
 </p>